xiufengliu/CausalHES/README.md

 ## 🙏 Acknowledgments

 - Pecan Street Inc. for providing the inspiration and characteristics for our realistic synthetic dataset
+- Commission for Energy Regulation (CER) and the Irish Social Science Data Archive (ISSDA) for the Irish Smart Metering dataset
+- Met Éireann (Irish Meteorological Service) for weather data inspiration
 - PyTorch team for the excellent deep learning framework
 - Research community for baseline implementations and theoretical foundations
 - Contributors to causal inference, source separation, and deep clustering literature